Glucomannan — A Weight Loss Supplement That Works

 Three different glucomannan supplements were tested, with varying dosages.
 Some also had other fibers added to them.

-Weight loss was significantly greater in the glucomannan groups.
+As you can see, weight loss was significantly greater in the glucomannan groups.

 It is especially effective when combined with a weight-reducing diet.
 The same applies to all weight-loss methods... they work best in combination.